alberand/kd/README.md

 Development environment for Linux kernel.

-In development, everything changing :)
+In development, everything changing :) That's my setup for linux kernel work.

 NixOS/Nix and direnv is necessary.